vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 [rbac]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/
 [kms]: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/

-## Restrict Access to VMware Secrets Manager Sentinel
+## Restrict Access to VSecM Sentinel

 All **VMware Secrets Manager** images are based on [distroless][distroless] containers for an additional layer of security.
 Thus, an operator cannot execute a shell on the